dmcbane/exploring-elm/README.md

 # An Exploration of the Elm Programming Language

-This is a recounting of my journey to determine if the [Elm programming language](https://elm-lang.org/) would live up to it promise and potentially become my tool of choice for web browser-based front end development.
+This is a recounting of my journey to determine if the [Elm programming language](https://elm-lang.org/) would live up to its promise and potentially become my tool of choice for web browser-based front end development.
 My journey started long before this recounting.
 Suffice it to say, that while I have more than 30 years of experience with software development and some limited experience with functional programming, I have never used Elm in any capacity.
 Call it an analysis of alternatives if you will.
 At least that is how it started.

 I started keeping this journal after playing around with [An Introduction to Elm](https://guide.elm-lang.org/) a bit.
 Having recently fought the HTM5/CSS/JavaScript yet battle again, I was looking for a better way and Elm looked promising.